atusan/COVID-19-Prediction-Model-and-Visualizations/README.md

 It was first detected in China and has now been detected in over 100 countries, including the United States.

 The virus has been named coronavirus (COVID-19)

+Our goal for the project was to predict the possiblity of someone having Covid based on existing data.